 Copyright ownership may also be subject to a legal agreement such as a research, funding or publishing agreement or it can be transferred or assigned to a third party.

-For information about copyright ownership in specific types of work, see:
+More information about copyright ownership in specific types of work:

 Similarly, the University does not necessarily own copyright in material held in its libraries and other Cultural Collections.
 When material or collections are donated to or purchased for the library, unless there is an agreement negotiated regarding the transfer of copyright, copyright will remain with the creator or copyright owner.